logo for injury-settlement-guide.com

 It was about 2:00 p.m.
 The day was dry and cool.
 I had been at the gym earlier that day and I still had on my sweats and running shoes.
 I was on my way to pick up my children from school at 3:15 p.m.
 I was early so I decided to stop at Sweeny's to do some food shopping.

-I didn’t need one of the large shopping carts.
-I took one of the hand held baskets available when you enter the store.
+I didn't need one of the large shopping carts so I took one of the hand held baskets available when you enter the store.
 I first went to the cereal aisle to pick up some cereal.
 Then I walked over to the vegetable aisle.
 As I was slowly moving down the aisle I noticed the mist used to keep the vegetables fresh was turned on.

-I was just about halfway down the aisle when suddenly, and without warning my legs went out from under me.
+I was just about halfway down the aisle when suddenly and without warning my legs went out from under me.
 As they did I fell backwards and finally landed on my lower back.
 As I did, my head slammed into the hard floor.
 The cereal and few vegetables I had in my basket flew everywhere, as did the basket itself.

 When I came down on my back and slammed my head into the floor the first sensation I experienced was excruciating pain.
 I felt like someone had taken a baseball bat and hit me across my back as hard as they could.
 My head felt as if I was underwater with a dull, throbbing pain.